einSchnitzel/libft/README.md

 ### Learned also: Comment functions, especially if there are many, it is easy to loose the overview

 ### To Improve:   Keep comments short.

+## To Do: Continuous integration of new functions used in other projects to libft.